Hepatitis C Resources

 How does HAP Empowered ensure members with an HCV diagnosis are linked to a provider familiar with HCV treatment?

-Our Care Management team will help coordinate care with the member’s PCP.
-If specialist care is needed, we’ll help find contracted providers close to the member’s home.
-We’ll also help with scheduling appointments.
+Our Care Management teams help coordinate care with the member’s PCP.
+If specialist care is needed, they help find contracted providers close to the member’s home.
+They can also help with scheduling appointments.

 How does HAP Empowered follow up with members receiving treatment to offer support on medication adherence?

-Our Pharmacy team gets a weekly report of all claims (YTD) for hepatitis C antivirals.
+Our Pharmacy team gets a weekly report of all pharmacy claims (YTD) for hepatitis C antivirals.
 Note:

 A 28-day supply | The Pharmacy team contacts the pharmacy to ensure there is a refill allowed on the prescription.
 Then they contact the member to encourage them to get the refill in a timely manner. |